s1Develop/gpt3-s1dev/my-app/README.md

 ### - mastered fundamental CSS properties such as flex and grid, as well as the fundamentals of the CSS BEM Model.
 ### - I added soft and pleasant animations to my website, along with complex gradients.
 ### - I made sure to include perfectly placed media queries for satisfactory responsiveness, covering almost all devices.
 ### - At the end of the project, I learned how to deploy my website through Hostinger.
+However, I also discovered that I could host my own website using GitHub Pages.
+So, I used GitHub Pages instead.